-An offbeat attraction: The Coral Castle is not really worth a special trip, but if you're in the Homestead area, check it out.
-Giant coral rocks were carved and balanced perfectly to form a "castle" by one man who weighed only 100 lbs.
-This Latvian immigrant did all of this to attract the love of a woman, who later rejected him.
+An offbeat attraction: If you’re in the Homestead area (maybe taking a little road trip from Miami to the Keys), Coral Castle is a fun and kind of quirky stop you must make.
+Here, giant coral rocks were carved and balanced perfectly to form a "castle" by one man who weighed only 100 pounds.
+This Latvian immigrant did it all to attract the love of one woman who later rejected him, which is pretty impressive.
 How did he do it?
-It's something you'll talk about for days.
-Tickets are on the expensive side at $18 for adults.
+Visit and find out.
+Adult tickets are $18 per person.

-Spend a day with the wealthy and visit Worth Avenue in Palm Beach.
-It's about 60 miles north of Miami.
+Another day trip worth taking is about 60 miles north of Miami.l Spend a day with the wealthy and visit Worth Avenue in Palm Beach.
 Here, you can window shop for some of the finest luxury goods the world.
-Take a few hundred thousand "imaginary dollars" and decide what you would buy.
+Take a few hundred thousand "imaginary dollars" when deciding what you’ll buy.
 If Palm Beach is too far, you can have a similar experience on Fort Lauderdale's Las Olas Boulevard.

 Two Gems Most Visitors Miss

 There’s a lot to keep you busy in miami including the Perez Art Museum, the Philip and Patricia Frost Museum of Science, watersports like jet skis, kayaking and paddleboarding and more.
 There are two gems in particular, though, that you might want to visit.
 Many visitors skip them so they can line up at the Theme Parks, but we think you’re missing out if you don’t make it to at least one.
 Fairchild Tropic Botanical Garden in Coral Gables is one of the highest-rated gardens in the world.
 You'll see a tropical rainforest and guides provide tram tours at no extra charge.

 Vizcaya Museum and Gardens is an Italian villa built by James Deering.
 Here, you’ll experience architectural beauty, objects d'art, and stunning grounds.